Defining an Offer and Its Importance to Buying A Business

 Two Ways to Make An Offer for A Business Purchase

 Buyers may either propose a Letter of Intent (LOI) or an actual purchase contract when making an offer for a business.
 An LOI is simply an agreement to agree on the framework of a deal.
-The LOI normally contains a provision for a (refundable) deposit, should spell out all the key terms of the deal, and give a buyer a period of exclusivity.
+The LOI normally contains a provision for a (refundable) deposit, spells out all the key terms of the deal, and give a buyer a period of exclusivity.
 But it is not the actual contract and is not binding on either party.
 Buyers typically propose an LOI for the simple reason that it is not necessary to hire an attorney to do so.
 Proposing an actual purchase contract which contains the entirety of the agreement is usually prepared by an attorney and is binding for both parties.

 Asset Purchase Deals Limit Liability